rstofi/arcane_suite/Documentation/Design_and_Philosophy.rst

 To be able to write scaleable and easy-to deploy pipelines, I aim to implement a wrapper around existing code, with (hopefully) options for customizing both the workflow deployment and the parameters of the software used.
 However, the pipelines included in ``arcane_suite`` are still focused to do a single thing.
 While, some pipelines can be quite general, ``arcane_suite`` is not a one-fit-for-all solution.
 It would be hypocritical to say so.
 It is simply just another pipeline framework, with pre-defined pipelines.
 I guess, the difference here is that I am the black-belt when new pipelines need to be made with ``arcane_suite``...

-Nonetheless, the approach to use a 3rd party workflow manager to deploy various pipelines, which were traditionally deployed by either using a *single* software (with sometimes limited parallelization) or via hand-crafted and so not re-usable pipelines is a **new approach** in this field.
+Nonetheless, the approach to use a 3rd party workflow manager to deploy various pipelines, which were traditionally deployed by either using a *single* software (with sometimes limited palatalization) or via hand-crafted and so not re-usable pipelines is a **new approach** in this field.

 An approach that can help to develop new, quirky pipelines, which, indeed I try to do as science...

 Building on existing tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The aim of ``arcane_suite`` is not to reinvent the wheel, but to use existing software as much as possible.
 Especially in pipelines that need to scale.
 The goal is to spend the minimal amount of time on the well-established (but sometimes core) steps in radio astronomy research and rather focus on developing small non-existent *unique* features (and some personal analytic routines).
 Therefore, most code should aim to provide a comfortable wrapper environment for the various 3rd party software.
 This approach should enable the relatively easy addition or change of the software used in the pipelines.
-These wrappers ideally make use of *template* configuration files for the underlying code, with only a few selected parameters -- neeed to run the pipeline via ``arcane_suite`` -- are exposed in the ``arcane_suite`` config files.
+These wrappers ideally make use of *template* configuration files for the underlying code, with only a few selected parameters -- needed to run the pipeline via ``arcane_suite`` -- are exposed in the ``arcane_suite`` config files.
 However, the user *should* have more control over the underlying code, by hand-crafting the template files.

 Why ``Snakemake``?
 ~~~~~~~~~~~~~~~~~~